 This is the post-click landing page the user is directed to after the ad click:

 - The post-click landing page headline reinforces the same message as the ad.
 This connects the two pieces of the digital marketing puzzle and reassures the visitor that they’ve landed in the right place.

 - The logo has the same sumo person, another factor that adds relevance.

 - The post-click landing page delivers what the ad promised which adds to the brand’s credibility and increases chances of conversions.

-It is important to optimize the pre-click and post-click experience for your ads to actually make an impact.
+It is important to optimize the pre-click and post-click landing page for your ads to actually make an impact.

 A compelling ad is an ad that effectively communicates your offer, improves user motivation, and persuaded them to click.
 For your ad to be convincing it needs to reduce friction and influence visitors to click.

 Creating persuasive optimized ads requires you to add certain elements.
 Let’s discuss how you can optimize your Facebook and Google Ads.